Olopez92084/challenge-5-scheduler/README.md

 # challenge-5-scheduler

 This application is a workday planner that will help employees with time management.
 Using Javascript and Jqueries to store events by the hour for a typical 8-5pm workday.
-Text will be saved in local storage when the save button is clicked and will remain after refreshing the page.
+Text will be saved in local storage when the large save button icon is clicked and will remain after refreshing the page.
+Moment.js used to display current date at the top of the calendar.

 Created by Orlando Lopez

+Deployed website linked below.